Lancia Delta: Four-wheel-drive system

 Lancia's first four-wheel-drive car was a Delta.
 As early as April 1982, a turbocharged four-wheel-drive Delta Turbo 4x4 prototype was shown at the Turin Motor Show to gauge public reaction, and tested by journalist at the La Mandria test track.
 It was based on the regular production model, but had a 128 bhp 1.6-litre turbocharged engine, four disk brakes, and a top speed of over 190 km/h.
 Its drivetrain was however not related to the more sophisticated one found on the first mass produced four-wheel-drive Lancias, which were shown at the 1986 Turin Motor Show: the Delta HF 4WD and its tamer saloon sibling, the Prisma 4WD.

-The four-wheel-drive system used on the Delta HF 4WD and all the coming iterations of the HF integrale was instead based on the one developed for the 1985 Lancia Delta S4 Group B rally car, albeit in a transverse front-engine instead of a longitudinal mid-engine layout.
+The four-wheel-drive system used on the Delta HF 4WD and all HF integrales was instead based on the one developed for the 1985 Lancia Delta S4 Group B rally car, albeit in a transverse front-engine instead of a longitudinal mid-engine layout.

 Both systems used three differentials, the central one being an epicyclic gearing controlled by a Ferguson viscous coupling.
 The epicyclic gearing split torque on the two axles according to a fixed ratio, determined by the number of teeth on its gears.
 Initially front biased to maximize traction according to static load distribution, the torque split became increasingly rear-biased with every successive iteration of the Delta HF.
 The epicyclic gearing received motion via its externally teethed ring gear, which meshed with a pinion on the five-speed gearbox lay shaft.
 From there it was transferred to the front differential via the sun gear, and to the rear differential via the planet carrier, a couple of 90° bevel gears and a three-piece drive shaft.

 The Ferguson coupling's purpose was to transfer torque between the axles.
 During normal operation, i.e. when the two axles rotated at the same velocity, it did nothing, simply rotating as a unit.
 As soon as there was a difference in velocity between the two axles, it began transferring torque from the faster to the slower rotating axle—which is usually the one with better grip.
 When difference in velocity became extreme, it locked up completely, nullifying the slip between the axles and transferring the maximum amount of torque.

 Finally there were the other two differentials: a conventional open one at the front and a Torsen (torque sensing) type one at the rear.
 Supplied by the American Gleason Corporation, the Torsen differential automatically divided the torque between the rear wheels according to the available grip, with a maximum lock-up of 70%.